Hanishina Kofun group: Mori-Shōgunzuka Kofun

 The Mori-Shōgunzuka Kofun is located on a ridge of Mount Ariake at an elevation of 490 meters on the right bank of the Chikuma River, which flows through the southern part of the Nagano Basin in what is now part of Chikuma city.
-It is the larges zenpō-kōen-fun (前方後円墳) (which is shaped like a keyhole, having one square end and one circular end, when viewed from above) in Nagano Prefecture with a total length of over 100 meters.
-However, it is not bilaterally symmetrical due to being built on a curved ridge with a height of 130-140 meters, and the posterior circular portion is nearly elliptical.
+It is the largest zenpō-kōen-fun (前方後円墳) (which is shaped like a keyhole, having one square end and one circular end, when viewed from above) in Nagano Prefecture with a total length of over 100 meters.
+However, it is not bilaterally symmetrical due to being built on a curved ridge with a height of 130–140 meters, and the posterior circular portion is nearly elliptical.
 The tumulus was once covered fukiishi stones, and had many cylindrical haniwa.
 The anterior portion has a length of 40 meters and width of approximately 30 meters, with a height of four meters.
 The posterior circle has a diameter of 45 meters and height of four meters.
 From the style, it was constructed at the end of the fourth century AD, and is assumed to be the tomb of a local king prior to the establishment of Shinano Province.

 The mound contains a double stone walled burial chamber, 7.6 meters wide, with a height of 2.3 meters.
 This is the largest burial chamber in eastern Japan, but the tomb was robbed in antiquity.
 Remaining grave goods include broken bronze mirrors indicating a connection with the imperial dynasty and numerous pottery shards which also indicate a connection with the Kansai region.
 Other artifacts included swords, spears, iron agricultural implements, jade jewelry and other items.
 On the outside periphery of the tomb were over 13 smaller circular-type (empun (円墳)) kofun and over 76 smaller graves from the latter half of the fifth century to the end of the sixth century.
 The kofun was extensively reconstructed from 1981 to 1992 to restore to what archaeologists consider to be its original appearance, complete with fukiishi and haniwa.
 The interior is open to the public, and many of the artifacts discovered are on display at the Nagano History Museum (長野県立歴史館, Nagano-kenritsu Rekishi-kan) located at site.